Chris Wood (actor): Career

 Wood began his professional career in the 2010–2011 national tour of Spring Awakening as Melchoir Gabor.
 Between 2011 and 2012, he worked in regional theater productions of The Little Mermaid and Damn Yankees.

 In 2013, Wood made his first television appearances with the TV movie Browsers and the TNT series Major Crimes.
 In August of the same year, it was announced Wood had joined the cast for the second season of The CW's The Carrie Diaries as Adam Weaver in a recurring role.

 In 2014, Wood joined the sixth season of The Vampire Diaries in a recurring role, playing the villain Malachi "Kai" Parker.
-He left the series in 2015 to pursue other projects but returned to the role on two separate occasions.
+He left the series in 2015 to pursue other projects but returned to the role on two occasions.
 He reprised the role for three episodes during The Vampire Diaries eighth and final season in 2017 and again in 2020 in a two-episode guest arc in the second season of the spinoff series Legacies.

 In February 2015, Wood was cast in the pilot for the drama series Containment, portraying Jake Riley, a police officer trapped inside a quarantine zone.
 The series was picked up to order by The CW in May.
 Upon reading the pilot script, he said "I was just really drawn to the concept of this confined storyline.
 The characters are put in life-or-death situations that are very real—not every show has that element of stakes at that level."
 The series consisted of 13 episodes, running from April 19 to July 16, 2016, with The CW confirming in May Containment would not return for a second season.
 In that April it was also announced Wood had been cast in a 2-episode guest arc on the second season of the PBS period drama Mercy Street, reuniting with Carrie Diaries costar AnnaSophia Robb.

 On July 20, 2016, it was announced Wood had joined the cast of Supergirl as a series regular in an undisclosed role, his fourth project with The CW.
 In August, executive producers confirmed he would be playing Mon-El in the show's upcoming second season.
 After being cast, Wood sat down with executive producer Greg Berlanti, who explained the character using musical theater references and as "a romantic sort of quietly good soul under this more frat boy exterior" Wood left the series at the end of the third season in 2018.
 He would briefly reprise the role for the 100th episode,"It's a Super Life" in 2020, and in 2021 for the series finale, "Kara."